 - Block 3: Neuro-Ophthalmology and Oculoplastics

-- PGY4 residents primarily rotate at the Omaha VA with a day of advanced subspecialty training each week based on the residents interests.
+- PGY4 residents primarily rotate at the Omaha VA.
 Under faculty supervision, the residents are allowed increased autonomy in both the medical and surgical care of patients.
 Each senior resident typically performs over 250 surgical cases as primary surgeon.

 - PGY1 residents take some “buddy” call during Ophthalmology rotation months.
 Call requirements during non-Ophthalmology months are variable.

 - PGY2 and PGY3 residents take primary call one week out of four.
-The residents determine their own call schedule and currently are doing one Monday-Thursday block and one Friday-Sunday block each month.
+The residents determine their own call schedule and usually take one Monday-Thursday block and one Friday-Sunday block each month.